Rugby League Las Vegas: 2026 event

 On the eve of the 2025 event, it was reported that RL Commercial had secured Super League's place for the 2026 event, marking Super League's formal inclusion in Rugby League Las Vegas after the 2025 game was organised by the participating clubs and not the league itself.
-The 2026 World Club Challenge was also under consideration for inclusion, with the 2025 match being cancelled due to both team's participation in Las Vegas.
+The 2026 World Club Challenge was also under consideration for inclusion, with the 2025 match being cancelled due Penrith Panthers withdrawing as a result of participation in Las Vegas.
 Following Australia's 90–4 victory, criticism occurred as a result of the gulf in performance which highlighted the superior set up that women's rugby league had in Australia compared to England.
 In addition, the disparity in performance, along with the view that a quadruple-header was too long an event, lead to the Women's international being axed for the 2026 Las Vegas programme.
 In May 2025, the NRL announced the six participating teams, with Canterbury-Bankstown Bulldogs, St George Illawarra Dragons, Newcastle Knights, North Queensland Cowboys, Hull Kingston Rovers, and Leeds Rhinos making the trip.
 Wyke College dance group will perform as part of the match day entertainment during the Super League match.
 In the United States development match, both men's women's, and men's youth teams will face Scotland ahead of the main event.

+The event attendance was 37,557 people, a slight decrease on the previous year.